James C. Gaither Junior Fellows Program

 - The selection process for the Junior Fellows Program is very competitive.
 Accordingly, applicants should have strong academic credentials; as a point of reference, the average GPA of Carnegie Fellows over time has been in the 3.8-3.95 range.

 - Language and other skills may also be highly desirable or required for certain assignments.
-Review the qualifications for specific assignments on this printable pdf of projects.
 When determining your fit for a project, be sure to review the James C. Gaither Junior Fellows Program website to better understand current Carnegie thought leadership in the area.

 - UC Berkeley nominates up to two candidates for consideration by the Carnegie Endowment for International Peace.
-Nominee decisions will be sent within the second week of January 2019.
-If there are more than two qualified candidates, interviews may be necessary in early January to determine the nominees.
+Nominee decisions will be sent within the second week of January 2021.

 - Carnegie will then select the finalists from all the nominees from participating college and universities.
 Finalists in the selection process will be interviewed by Carnegie via video in the spring.
 Selection decisions are generally made in mid-March and no later than March 31st .